 Live Stand Up

-Hal’s big breakthrough in stand up came with his nomination for the Perrier Newcomer Award at the 2002 Edinburgh Festival for his solo show ‘Hal’, followed by a highly successful run the following year of his second show, ‘To Hal and Back’, which was also performed at the Soho Theatre in London.
-His 2008 show ‘Climb Every Molehill’ was critically acclaimed but ‘Tough Luvvie’ (his latest show) has been described as his best show yet with the Daily Telegraph saying, ‘He’s naturally funny but he’s evolving here into something more challenging and provocative than some jolly-faced follower in the footsteps of Michael McIntyre.’
+Hal’s big breakthrough in stand up came with his nomination for the Perrier Newcomer Award at the 2002 Edinburgh Festival for his solo show ‘Hal’.
+He perfumed two more full length shows at Edinburgh in 2003 and 2008 but ‘Tough Luvvie’ has been described as his best show yet with the Daily Telegraph saying, ‘He’s naturally funny but he’s evolving here into something more challenging and provocative than some jolly-faced follower in the footsteps of Michael McIntyre.’

 International Stand Up

-Internationally, Hal has travelled across Canada on the Just For Laughs 2008 and 2011 Comedy tours.
+Internationally, Hal’s travelled across Canada on the Just For Laughs Comedy tours.
 He has appeared at two Just For Laughs Galas in Montreal hosted by Joan Rivers (2008) and Howie Mandel (2012).
 He has also done shows at the Kilkenny Cat Laughs Festival 2005 and Just For Laughs Montreal again in 2004.
 Other international comedy tours include India, Bermuda, the Netherlands, Belgium, Germany, Denmark, Norway, Ireland, Abu Dhabi, Dubai, Qatar, Kuwait, Bahrain, Jakarta, Bali, Shanghai, Hong Kong and Singapore.
-For the British Armed Forces he has played gigs in the Falkland Islands and Cyprus.
+For the British Armed Forces he has played gigs in the Falkland Islands, Cyprus and Germany.